-(a) The Employer will actively participate in environmentally sustainable employee transit programs which encourage employees to use public transit and/or to carpool to their worksites.

-(b) The Employer and the Union agree that there will be no change in parking policies except by mutual agreement of the parties.
+- (a) The Employer will actively participate in environmentally sustainable employee transit programs which encourage employees to use public transit and/or to carpool to their worksites.
+These programs will be reviewed annually by a joint labour management committee. - (b) The Employer and the Union agree that there will be no change in parking policies except by mutual agreement of the parties.